Maria Sakkari: 2022: Indian Wells final, WTA Finals semifinalist

 Sakkari reached the fourth round at the Australian Open, where she lost to Jessica Pegula.

 Sakkari entered the St. Petersburg Ladies' Trophy as the top seed.
 She defeated Anastasia Potapova, Ekaterina Alexandrova and Elise Mertens to reach the semifinals.
 Then she defeated Irina-Camelia Begu to reach her fourth career final, where she lost to Anett Kontaveit in three sets.
 At the Doha Open, she defeated Ann Li, Jessica Pegula and Cori Gauff, all in straight sets.
 In the semifinals, Sakkari lost to eventual champion Iga Świątek.

 Sakkari entered the Indian Wells Open as the sixth seed.
 She defeated Kateřina Siniaková, Petra Kvitová, qualifier Daria Saville and Elena Rybakina to reached her first Indian Wells semifinals.
 Then she beat defending champion Paula Badosa to reach her first WTA 1000 final of her career.
 But she lost to Iga Świątek in straight sets.
 With this result, she reached her career-high ranking No. 3.
 She became the first Greek female player who reached the top 5.

 In Miami, Sakkari lost in the second round against Brazilian Beatriz Haddad Maia, in three sets.
 At the French Open, she lost in the second round to Karolína Muchová in straight sets.
 At Wimbledon, she lost in the third round to Tatjana Maria in straight sets.
 Sakkari hit 28 winners, but had 29 unforced errors in the match compared to twelve for Maria.
 At the Cincinnati Open, Sakkari lost in the second round to Caroline Garcia in a tough three-set match lasting more than two hours.

-She reached her sixth WTA career final at the Emilia-Romagna Open where she was defeated by Mayar Sherif, in straight sets.
+She reached her sixth career final at the Parma Open where she was defeated by Mayar Sherif, in straight sets.
 However, this result was followed by opening-round losses in Ostrava and San Diego to Alycia Parks and Donna Vekić, respectively.

 Sakkari made it to the finals of the Guadalajara Open defeating Marta Kostyuk, Danielle Collins, Veronika Kudermetova and Marie Bouzková en route.
 The win against Kudermetova qualified her for the WTA Finals for a second consecutive year.
 In the final, she was defeated by Jessica Pegula, in straight sets.

 Sakkari got revenge for her loss in Guadalajara final by edging out a straight-sets win over Pegula in the opening match of the WTA Finals.
 She breezed past Aryna Sabalenka and Ons Jabeur in straight sets to finish 3-0 in the round robin stage, as she surged into the semifinals of the WTA Finals for a second straight year.
 However, Sakkari lost her semifinal match to Caroline Garcia in straight sets.